New Employer Rate

 - file all required registration documents; and/or

-- file all required quarterly UC tax returns; and/or
+- file all required quarterly UC tax reports; and/or

 - pay all contributions, interest and penalties due through the second quarter of the year prior to the calendar year for which contribution rates are being calculated.